Firebird Connection Help

 RazorSQL requires a running Firebird database server to be able to connect

-to the Firebird database file.
+to the Firebird database file if running on a non-Windows machine.
 The Firebird database server software can

 be downloaded free of charge from link below.
 The download is an